Why Is My Tap Water Yellow?

 The Health Risks of Yellow Water

-The presence of iron bacteria, iron and manganese, and organic material in your water, as well as rust during scheduled maintenance, do not mean your health is in danger.
-While small amounts of rust won’t hurt you, it’s still best to avoid drinking rust-contaminated water to safeguard your health.
-Iron found in water supplies provides the body with essential nutrients to keep it healthy.
+The presence of iron bacteria, iron and manganese, and organic material in your water, as well as rust during scheduled maintenance, does not mean your health is in danger.
+While small amounts of rust won’t hurt you, avoiding drinking rust-contaminated water is still best to safeguard your health.
+Iron in water supplies provides the body with essential nutrients to keep it healthy.
 However, there are better sources of iron instead of iron-contaminated drinking water.
 Upon first notice of changes in the color of your tap water, immediately contact your supplier.
 It is also smart to avoid drinking or using water at the moment to prevent unnecessary evil.

-Since iron is readily absorbed by the human body, bathing or taking a shower in yellow water is safe.
-However, long-term exposure to high mineral content water may cause skin, hair, and scalp problems.
-Constant exposure to high mineral content water may leave your skin dry.
-It can also cause itchy scalp and dry hair.
+Since the human body readily absorbs iron, bathing or taking a shower in yellow water is safe.
+However, long-term exposure to high mineral-content water may cause skin, hair, and scalp problems.
+Constant exposure to high mineral-content water may leave your skin dry.
+It can also cause an itchy scalp and dry hair.
 Eliminating the mineral content will correct the skin, hair, and scalp problem.

 The Solution for Yellow Tap Water

-Whole House Water filter systems are designed to purify tap water for a safe and healthy drinking water at home.
-With many revolutionary filtration systems in the market today, most buyers are overwhelmed at making the right decision.
+Whole House Water filter systems are designed to purify tap water for safe and healthy drinking water at home.
+With many revolutionary filtration systems in the market today, most buyers are overwhelmed with making the right decision.

 The AquaOx offers families a unique protection model in that it offers more stages of filtration without requiring replacement filters.
 In the short term, customers get better protection against a wider swath of contaminants.
 In the long run, customers save money.